angular/angular/aio/content/guide/deployment.md

 ## Local development in older browsers

 In Angular CLI version 8 and higher, differential loading is enabled by default for the `ng build` command.
-The `ng serve`, `ng test`, and `ng e2e` commands, however, generate a single ES2015 build which cannot run in older browsers that don't support the modules, such as IE 11.
+The `ng serve`, `ng test`, and `ng e2e` commands, however, generate a single ES2015 build which cannot run in older browsers, such as IE 11.

 If you want to run ES5 code during development, you could disable differential loading completely.
 To maintain the benefits of differential loading, however, a better option is to define multiple configurations for `ng serve`, `ng e2e`, and `ng test`.